zertico/apidoc/source/index.md

 Not implemented
 ```

-The admin can visualize all plans Softlayer cloud server created by accessing the route below.
+The admin can list all SoftLayer Cloud Server plans accessing the route bellow.

 Route: *`GET "api/v1/admin/shop-softlayer-cloud-server-plans"`*